AlexStocks/redis-tool-set/readme.md

 ---
 ## Redis Proxy
 * [redis-cerberus](https://github.com/HunanTV/redis-cerberus) - A Redis cluster proxy.
 Its monitor tool is [redis-ctl](http://m.oschina.net/blog/377568). star: 189.
+* [Redsmin proxy deamon](https://github.com/Redsmin/proxy) - Access local redis instance from Redsmin https://redsmin.com.
+Redsmin and Redsmin proxy communicate through a secure connection using the TLS 1.2 protocol so no one will be able to inspect the data looking at the traffic. star: 40(until 2014/04/19).
 * [bilitw](https://github.com/anewhuahua/bilitw) - bilitw (bilibili twemproxy), which introduce multi process of twemproxy(one master and mutli worker), is order to get full use of the CPU cores. star: 27.
 * [Corvus](https://github.com/eleme/corvus) - A fast and lightweight Redis Cluster Proxy for Redis 3.0. star: 26.
 * [twemproxy](https://github.com/twitter/twemproxy) - A fast, light-weight proxy for memcached and redis. star: 5123.